Charpyy/FlansMod-1.12.2-Fixed/README.md

 - Now you can't shoot while sprinting
 - Fixed bug when you enter a vehicle and the game decide to kick you from it while pressing the inventory vehicle key
 - Delay when you change weapon
 - Passenger can't access to vehicle menu now
+- Fixed duplicate empty passenger gun slot

 for the moment, if you are victim of a bug do an issue the original creator doesnt seem to be alive so i just keep the projet up